isomerpages/moe-spectrasec/_i-am-a/Prospective Staff.md

 providing accurate and helpful information.</p>
 </li>
 <li>
-<p>Support in Admin-related purchases, including preparation of purchase
+<p>Support Admin-related purchases, including preparation of purchase requests
-requests and evaluation of bids.</p>
+and evaluation of bids.</p>
 </li>
 <li>
 <p>Demonstrate an understanding of the needs of the students and act as role